Leonidas-from-XIV/node-xml2js/README.md

     text nodes.
   * `mergeAttrs` (default: `false`): Merge attributes and child elements as properties of the parent, instead of keying attributes off a child attribute object.
-This option is ignored if `ignoreAttrs` is `false`.
+This option is ignored if `ignoreAttrs` is `true`.
   * `validator` (default `null`): You can specify a callable that validates the resulting structure somehow, however you want.
 See unit tests for an example.